 Changes in the Company's ownership interest in a subsidiary that do not result in the Company losing control of the subsidiary are equity transactions.
-The Company recognizes directly in equity any difference between the carrying amount of the investment and the fair value of the consideration paid or received g.
-Property, plant and equipment
+The Company recognizes directly in equity any difference between the carrying amount of the investment and the fair value of the consideration paid or received.